imperador/chromefy/README.md

 # ADITIONAL:

-## Updating ChromeOS VIA Chromium Native: The Setup
+## Updating ChromeOS and Chromium Native: The Setup
+You will need a Live USB of any Linux distribution.
+I recommend Mint or Ubuntu.

-Do not restart out of ChromeOS yet, first go to chrome.qwedl.com and choose the updated recovery image for the device you chose during installation.
-Download it
+Find and download the updated recovery image for the device you used at chrome.qwedl.com

-Mount the zip file you downloaded, and copy the recovery.bin into your downloads.
-Rename it to chromeos.bin

-Go to ArnoldTheBats and find the latest daily build, download it.install wicked good archiver and reboot.
-Boot back into ChromeOS and double click the 7z file you downloaded, and copy the Chromium image to your downloads. rename it to Chromium.img
+Go to ArnoldTheBats and find the latest daily build, download it.
+Extract the 7z file, and copy the Chromium image to your downloads. rename it to Chromium.img

-Reboot again, now that you have downloaded everything you need, and hit e when the grub menu appears.
-This time, make sure root=/dev/^3, ^ being dependent on the partition system.
-In my case, it would be /dev/sda3

-hit F10 to boot using the current grub configuration, and you will find yourself being greeted by ChromiumOS.
-Once it boots do not attempt to log in, it will fail.
-Those accounts are forever ChromeOS accounts unless you reinstalled Chromium.
-Instead, do Ctrl Alt F2 to open the terminal, and log in as chronos.
-Do "udo su" to ensure you have root access

-Now type in the following commands:
+Now type in the following commands in the Linux terminal:
 ```sh
 losetup -fP /home/chronos/user/Downloads/chromeos.bin
 losetup -fP /home/chronos/user/Downloads/Chromium.img